Medical Error Prevention for Mental Health Professionals

 - This course will teach the participant to

-- Identify what constitutes a medical error for behavioral health providers and to describe the elements involved in conducting a root cause analysis when an error occurs.
+- Describe what constitutes a medical error for behavioral health providers and to describe the elements involved in conducting a root cause analysis when an error occurs.

-- Know specific steps to prevent systemic, diagnostic and treatment errors and implement record-keeping guidelines that help prevent errors.
+- Explain specific steps to prevent systemic, diagnostic and treatment errors and implement record-keeping guidelines that help prevent errors.

 - What is a Medical Error in a Behavioral Health Setting?